Safeguarding Adult Reviews (SARs) - The SAR process

 Membership should also include a representative from each of the core partnership agencies with appropriate seniority and experience with regard to the case under review.
 Other review team members could include partner agencies not involved in the case who will bring a different perspective to the group e.g. commissioners or a voluntary sector partner.

-As of Feb 2021, the SSAB has introduced an interim process for declaring a conflict of interest in a SAR and the accompanying process document can be viewed here.
+From February 2021, the SSAB has introduced a process for declaring a conflict of interest in a SAR.

 Responsibilities of the Review Panel

 - Determine the TOR which include timescales for completion, how learning will be disseminated